 Delaware North — Yosemite National Park Mother Curry’s Cabin

 Finally, kudos go out to Yosemite concessionaire, Delaware North Company, for including access upgrades to Mother Curry’s Cabin in their 2018 renovation project.
-A part of Half Dome Village, this historic cabin was once home to Jennie and David Curry, who first established tent cabins on the site in 1899.
-Today Half Dome Village offers visitors a growing collection of tent cabins and traditional cabins, including the renovated Curry homestead.
+A part of Curry Village, this historic cabin was once home to Jennie and David Curry, who first established tent cabins on the site in 1899.
+Today Curry Village offers visitors a growing collection of tent cabins and traditional cabins, including the renovated Curry homestead.

 Also known as cabin 819, this specialty cabin includes a spacious living area with a large fireplace, and a bedroom with a king-sized bed.
 There’s good wheelchair access throughout the unit, and the bathroom is equipped with a large roll-in shower.
 The cabin is also close to the office and dining facilities, and it’s a good choice for a family getaway.